mvolkmann/blog/src/zig.md

-- bounds checking of array and slice indexing at compile-time when index is known at compile-time and at run-time otherwise
+- bounds checking of array and slice indexing at compile-time when index is known at compile-time and at run-time otherwise (unless built with the optimization mode `ReleaseFast` or `ReleaseSmall` which do not include run-time safety checks)
 - pointers cannot be null unless declared to be optional
 - optional pointers must be checked for null before they are dereferenced
 - tagged unions cannot be accessed without verifying the tag